 Kai Havertz scores again.

-Of course, this chant is heavily inspired by the popular 2010 World Cup theme song ‘Waka Waka’ sung by Shakira.
+Of course, the Havertz chant is heavily inspired by the popular 2010 World Cup theme song ‘Waka Waka’ sung by Shakira.
 This is one of the most popular World Cup songs of all time and has over 15 million downloads worldwide, also making it one of the biggest hit singles of all time.

 The Arsenal fans have clearly taken a big chunk of Shakira’s song and the chorus in particular, which goes something like